GooFit/GooFit/README.md

 ## Converting from older GooFit code

 The build system underwent a major upgrade in the move to CMake.
 The folders that were introduced to keep the includes structured require modifications of source code, converting lines like `#include "Variable.hh"` to `#include "goofit/Variable.h"`.
-This modification can be done for you by running the provided script, `scripts/ModernizeGooFit.py` on your source files (requires Python and Plumbum).
+This modification can be done for you by running the provided script, `scripts/ModernizeGooFit.py` on your source files (requires Python and [Plumbum](https://github.com/tomerfiliba/plumbum)).
 You should remove your old Makefiles and use the new `CMakeFiles.txt` files provided in examples - this should require writing two lines of code instead of the 50 or so previously needed.
+You shuld also add a GooFit Application to your code.
+(5 lines)

 ## Acknowledgement